Aptcoder/Online-tutoring-app-API/readme.md

 	success : false,
 	status : 400
 	}```
+      status: 400
+    This would be a response if one of the required parameters is missing content :
+            ```{
+          message :  "Oops.seems like you missed someting required",
+success :  false,
+status :  400
+     }```
 *  **Admin can delete a lesson**
 `DELETE` /admin/lesson/:id
 > Note : Tutor authentication is needed for this route.
 Tutor has to be signed in